 1 Corinthians 12:11

-It is important that adults come alongside youth in the exploration process without pressuring them to grow faster or rushing ahead of the process God is doing in the individual.
-Especially for nations who struggle with over-performance, families and organizations will have to be even more mindful to actively entrust their youth to the Lord and let him lead.
+It is important that adults come alongside youth without pressuring them to grow faster or rushing ahead of how the Holy Spirit is guiding their exploration process.
+Especially for nations who struggle with over-performance (like America), families and organizations will have to be even more mindful to actively entrust their youth to the Lord and let him lead.

+God values humans’ holistic wellbeing.
 God values children’s holistic wellbeing.
-He made each part of them to work in synchrony to know and be known by him.
+He made each part of them to work in synchrony in relationship with him

 Love the LORD your God with all your heart, all your soul, and all your strength.